Posts

 Times and Seasons, 2 May.
 1842, vol. 3, no. 13, pp. 781 edited by JS.

-An epistle from Joseph Smith the Prophet to The Church of Jesus Christ of Latter-day Saints, dated at Nauvoo, Illinois, September 6, 1842.
-Shows explicitly that Joseph believed the location where Moroni appeared before giving him the plates was Cumorah.
+Of course this should be obvious from Joseph’s many references to the tradition Hill Cumorah in New York being the same as the one mentioned in the Book of Mormon where the final battle occurred.
+An epistle from Joseph Smith the Prophet to the church, dated at Nauvoo, Illinois, September 6, 1842.
+Shows explicitly that Joseph believed the location where Moroni appeared before giving him the plates was called Cumorah (ie. The one mentioned in the Book of Mormon).

 Now, what do we hear in the gospel which we have received?
 A voice of gladness!
 A voice of mercy from heaven; and a voice of truth out of the earth; glad tidings for the dead; a voice of gladness for the living and the dead; glad tidings of great joy.
 How beautiful upon the mountains are the feet of those that bring glad tidings of good things, and that say unto Zion: Behold, thy God reigneth!
 As the dews of Carmel, so shall the knowledge of God descend upon them!